 “The ethical use of Psychotropic drugs is perhaps the single most important aspect of Psychiatric care that requires urgent attention” ~ Dr Phil Thomas

 Medication can actually intensify or magnify mental health problems for some of us.
-I personally found that some tranquilizers can help short term, but long term these drugs held me back.
-While a person may need some tranquilizers if in acute distress or ‘psychosis’ (a loss of touch with ‘reality’), what they really need is someone to listen with empathy non-judgmentally, to try to understand what’s happening and set them on the right path.
+I personally found that some tranquilizers can help short term, but long term these drugs fuelled my symptoms, caused damage and delayed my healing.
+While a person may need some tranquilizers if in acute distress or Psychosis, what they really need is someone to listen with empathy non-judgmentally, to try to understand what’s happening and set them on the right path.

 Adverse effects of Prescribed Psychotropic substances

 Over a 3 year period I was given Olanzapine, Seroquel/Quetiapine, Lamictal, Lithium, Rivotril and a number of other drugs.
-9 foolscap pages in total.
-When it came to the large cocktail of drugs I was put on, no doctor seemed to care about the weight gain or damage the drugs they prescribed caused.
-There are law suits in the US relating to the drug Zyprexa / Olanzapine .
+When it came to the large cocktail of drugs I was put on, no doctor seemed to care about the weight gain or damage their prescribing habits caused.
+There are lawsuits in the US relating to the drug Zyprexa / Olanzapine .
 According to Robert Whitaker in his book Anatomy of an Epidemic twenty people died in the trial for Zyprexa, a scandal in itself.

 Withdrawal from prescribed psychoactive substances